music-encoding/guidelines/_guidelines-v3/21-text/06-textFrontBack/02-textTitlePages.md

 Wenlock Edge*.
 Note the use of the [lb]({{ site.baseurl }}/{{ page.version }}/elements/lb.html){:.link_odd_elementSpec} element to mark the line breaks present in the original.

-{% include plainExample.html example="./v3/examples/text/text-sample341.xml" valid="true" %}
+{% include plainExample.html example="examples/text/text-sample341.xml" valid="true" version=page.version %}

 The physical rendition of title page information is often of considerable importance.
 One